 Elysium and Chromadex Lawsuits

-New Studies of Nicotinamide Riboside on Humans
+New Human Studies of Nicotinamide Riboside

-In 2016, there wasn't much evidence from human studies to provide formal support.
+Unfortunately, however, there wasn't much evidence from human studies to provide formal support.
 There was only one study on one human.
-But there were plans for larger studies.
+And there were plans for larger studies.

 In 2017, researchers published a study of 8 persons who supplemented with Nicotinamide Riboside.
 Participants used 250 to 1000 mg daily for 9 days.
-The study found that supplementation doubled NAD+ levels in blood samples.
+The study found that supplements doubled NAD+ levels in blood samples.

 Of course there's more work to be done.
 It's one thing to measure an increase of a chemical in blood samples.
 It's another thing to confirm that the increase actually results in expected health benefits for humans.

 So, before you invest in Nicotinamide Riboside, check out my list of top tier geroprotectors.
-It includes 22 nutrients that have demonstrated a notable magnitude of effect on one or more parameters of healthy aging.
+It includes 22 nutrients that have a notable magnitude of effect on one or more parameters of healthy aging.
 And each of those effects have been demonstrated in multiple human studies that were peer reviewed and placebo controlled.

 Pterostilbene May Increase LDL Cholesterol